 Our employment conditions are outlined in the NHMRC Enterprise Agreement.

 To be eligible for engagement NHMRC requires that you are an Australian citizen, as detailed in the Public Service Act 1999.

-NHMRC employees are subject to a probationary period of six months with the possibility of extension to a maximum total of 9 months.
+NHMRC employees are subject to a probationary period.
 This period enables your manager to assess your suitability for employment in regards to conduct and work performance.
 It also allows time for you to decide if NHMRC is the right workplace for you.

 Engagement is subject to a satisfactory character check and the provision of evidence to confirm your identity.
 NHMRC may also require you to undergo a security clearance.

 Your ongoing engagement may be subject to the condition that you are fit to perform the duties of your position, taking into account any reasonable adjustments required to accommodate any pre-existing condition or disability.
 See the Workplace adjustment policy below.

 New employees of NHMRC (regardless of previous employment in the APS), who are ongoing or non-ongoing (engaged on a six month or longer contract) are required to complete a pre-existing medical condition declaration.
 If a pre-existing medical condition is declared, there may be a requirement to undergo a medical assessment as authorised under the Public Service Regulations 2023, section 11.
 NHMRC has a duty of care to not adversely affect the health and safety of other persons.
 Employees will not be discriminated against due to health conditions or disabilities provided they are fit for the duties they are employed to perform.